powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$HighVoltageLimit$$ | kV | High voltage limit magnitude |
 | $$TopologyKind$$ |  | Level of connectivity detail |

 Only `NominalVoltage` and `TopologyKind` are required.

-Additionally the [Slack Terminal](extensions.md#slack-terminal) could be defined as an extension so the associated bus will be used to balance the active and reactive power.
+The [Slack Terminal](extensions.md#slack-terminal) _extension_ defines the terminal marking which bus will be used to balance the active and reactive power in load flow analysis.

+The connectivity in each voltage level of the netwrork can be defined at one of two levels: **node/breaker** or **bus/breaker**.

-Inside the voltage level the grid model supports two connectivity levels, **node-breaker** where the connectivity is described with the finest level of detail and can provide the exactly field representation.
-This topology level could be described as a graph structure where the vertex are `nodes` and the edges `breakers`, `switches` or `internalConnections`.
-The network components are attached to one `node`, (busbar sections, loads, generators, ..) two `nodes` (transmission lines, two windings transformers, ...) or three `nodes` (three windings transformers).
-The second level is **bus-breaker**, where the voltage level is described with a coarser level of detail.
-In that case the vertices are `buses` and the edges are also `breakers` and `switches`, but they are not required.
-The network components are attached to one, two or three buses.
-In the bus-breaker topology level only the connected network components are attached to buses and in the node-breaker level only one network component is allowed per node.
-The attachment in both topology levels is done through an internal reference called `Terminal`.
+In **node/breaker** the connectivity is described with the finest level of detail and can provide an exact field representation.
+This level could be described as a graph structure where the vertices are `nodes` and the edges are `switches` (breakers, disconnectors) or `internalConnections`.
+Each equipment is associated to one `node` (busbar sections, loads, generators, ..), two `nodes` (transmission lines, two-windings transformers, ...) or three `nodes` (three-windings transformers).
+Each `node` can have only one associated equipment. `Nodes` do not have an alphanumeric `Id` or `name`.

+Using **bus/breaker** the voltage level connectivity is described with a coarser level of detail.
+In this case the vertices of the graph are `buses`, defined explicitly by the user.
+A `bus` has an `Id`, a may have a `name`.
+Each equipment defines the bus or buses to which it is connected. `Switches` can be defined between buses.

-Powsybl provides a Network Topology Processor that allows to obtain a bus-breaker view from a node-breaker view and a bus-branch view from a bus-breaker view using the status (open/close) of the `breakers` and `switches` and the analog measurement data to determine the new topology, the bus voltage magnitude measurements and the bus power flow injection measurements.
-Only the `breakers` and `switches` marked as retained in the node-breaker view are preserved in the bus-breaker view.
-A bus-branch view is an abstract representation of a physical network at a particular time where each substation is represented with a single bus at each nominal voltage level and subestations are connected by transmission lines and transformers.
+Powsybl provides an integrated Topology Processor that allows to automatically obtain a bus/breaker view from a node/breaker view, and a bus/branch view from a bus/breaker view.
+It builds the topology views from the open/close status of `switches`. `Switches` marked as retained in the node/breaker level are preserved in the bus/breaker view.

 ![VoltageLevel](img/index/voltage-level.svg){: width="100%" .center-image}

+=========== XXX(LUMA)

 ### Generator
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Generator.html)

 A generator is an active equipment that injects active power, and injects or consumes reactive power.
 It may be controlled to hold a voltage or reactive setpoint somewhere in the network (not necessarily directly where it is connected).

 | Attribute | Unit | Description |